REALTOR® CODE OF ETHICS

 For assistance with ombuds services – the first step prior to filing an ethics violation against a member – please contact our Chief Executive Officer Suzanne Silva, CAE, RCE, at (401) 333-6343 or email@example.com for further direction.

 For instances of interboard arbitration, please refer to these Professional Standards Resources from the Rhode Island Association of REALTORS®.

 Additional resources on the Code of Ethics provided by the National Association of REALTORS®.

-All REALTOR® members are required to complete a course on the Code of Ethics of the National Association of REALTORS®.
-Effective 1/1/19, the new triennial cycle begins.
-That new cycle means members will have to complete this required course between 1/1/19--12/31/21.
+**All REALTOR® members are required to complete a course on the Code of Ethics of the National Association of REALTORS®.
+Effective 1/1/22, the 7th Triennial began.
+This means that members will have to complete this required course once between 1/1/22–12/31/24.
 Members are then required to submit their certificate to the Board office for our review.
-NEW MEMBERS: are required to complete the course even sooner - within the first 180 days of their membership.
+And only classes offered by their local Board, their State Association and National Association will be acceptable.
+NEW MEMBERS: are required to complete the course even sooner – within the first 90 days of their membership.